-- Senate The Senate proposes adding \$150,000 in fiscal year 2016 for additional grants available to school divisions for participation in the school efficiency review program administered by the Department of Planning and Budget.
-Priority for the additional funding will be given to divisions that have not previously had a voluntary review and have fewer than 1,000 students. - House No action taken
+- Senate The Senate proposes adding \$150,000 in fiscal year 2016 for additional grants available to school divisions for participation in the school efficiency review program administered by the Department of Planning and Budget. - House no action taken - Final General Assembly Action The General Assembly proposes that the Department of Planning and Budgeting develop a matrix of best practices and common recommendations previously reported in School Efficiency Reviews allowing school divisions to use the model as a guideline for self-directed improvements toward better financial management and use of school division resources.